bhoover59/diurnals/README.md

      - TimeColumn = string, name of time column in data frame df
      - Purpose: Generate diurnal hourly *median*.
 Also produces standard deviation and number of points for each bin.
 3. char_to_time()
-   - Purpose: convert string to as.POSIXct
+   - Purpose: convert string to as.POSIXct.
+This function is used by DiurnalAvg() and DiurnalMed()

  ## Installation
 ```